 Rationale and Approach/Program Design

-With this program, FSC will be creating a preschool/daycare for families, allowing one or both parents to return to work.
-This facility will also be utilized to help children and families who have had traumatic events (i.e. domestic abuse) in their lives by implementing trauma-informed interventions and also by allowing access to socially-appropriate peers.
+Kit’s Valley Childcare provides crucial preschool/daycare support for families, allowing one or both parents to return to work.
+Our facility is also utilized to help children and families who have had traumatic events (i.e. domestic abuse) in their lives by implementing trauma-informed interventions and also by allowing access to socially-appropriate peers.

-At our facility, AmeriCorps members will help with assessing, teaching, and caring for the children in our service.
-Members will learn how to lesson plan, assess children, and use the assessments to create interventions to help children improve their skills in preparation for kindergarten.
-Caring for the children will include caring relationships, as well as helping to keep their environment clean (i.e. disinfecting toys/tables/chairs) and helping to ensure they receive nutritious meals and snacks via Child and Adult Care Food Program (CACFP).
+At Kit’s Valley Childcare, we believe in developing caring relationships, as well as helping to keep their environment clean (i.e. disinfecting toys/tables/chairs), safe and helping to ensure they receive nutritious meals and snacks.
+We are working on implementing the Child and Adult Care Food Program (CACFP), and will work with parents to ensure they are providing adequate and nutritious meals and snacks.
 Studies have shown that children learn better when their basic needs (i.e. food, shelter, love, and water) are being met first, so we will do all we can to create a supportive, caring, and nutritious environment.

-Kit’s Valley Childcare will be run by Program Director Megan Harasha, under supervision from the FSC’s Executive Director Steve Decker.
+Kit’s Valley Childcare is run by Program Director Karen Best, under supervision from the FSC’s Executive Director Steve Decker.

 Fees, Licensing, and Ratios

-Our facility will be a Children’s Cabinet provider.
+Our facility is a licensed Children’s Cabinet provider.
 Our fees will follow their fee schedule, and you will be able to apply for subsidies through their website:

 Our fees (before subsidy) will be as follows: